Stuffed Vegetables Provencal

 When you read a novel, do you do what I do?
 No matter what the dire straits the main characters find themselves in, I am always comforted by the interludes when they stop for a meal.
 Sometimes it is nothing more than a thick sandwich of pastrami on rye eaten over the kitchen sink with grainy mustard dripping seductively out around the edges.
 Sometimes in the middle of a murder trial, the beleaguered defense attorney finds solace in a hastily prepared meal of a cheese omelet and buttered toast washed down with a good Cabernet.
 No matter the seriousness of the drama unfolding, I judge many books on how they address food.
 I can stand only so much suspense and drama.
 I need the grounding presence of people who eat and enjoy food to keep me interested.
 Is it just me?
 It could just be one of my quirks because I am such a foodie.

 One of the hardest parts of being on this diet is I feel like one of my favorite toys has been taken away from me.
 Food in all of it’s guises fascinates me.
 I would probably be happy just reading cookbooks for the rest of my life.
 So . . . .
 I am bored with what I have been eating and I feel like I have nothing to say on my blog.
 But I do know what I have to say about this turkey meatloaf.
 It is really good and it has given me comfort in the middle of this weight loss campaign.
 And to tell you the truth it is lower in calories and fat than a standard meatloaf.
 Also I am down six pounds now and that is keeping me motivated.
+You can use the best TDEE calculator to track your progress and ensure your calorie intake aligns with your weight loss goals.

 This turkey meatloaf is from the Barefoot Contessa and I have been making it for a few years now.
 I have always loved it.
 It just occurred to me that it would fit in well with our eating program, so we invited our fellow Weight Watcher friends over for dinner last night and shared it with them.
 It makes a lot of meatloaf.
 I halved the recipe and we still had leftovers.
 Hmmm, maybe a meatloaf sandwich for lunch eaten over the sink today with mayo dripping seductively around the edges . . . no . . . better hold the mayo for now.
 Oh well, don’t get bored with me.
 We are going to Key West next week and I promise pictures of Sloppy Joe’s Bar.
 But I may not eat one.
 Do you think Hemingway would approve?